 Yarra Council, in partnership with Darebin and Moreland Councils, are offering a new program to support people across our cities to work together to take effective action on climate change.
 We believe that climate action is for everyone and comes in many forms - campaigns, advocacy, community projects, conversations and more!

 The nine-week program will run on Thursday evenings between May and September (excluding school holidays).
+Applications for the program have closed and the program commences in early May.
+Find out more about the program.

 Attend a Yarra Council climate event